silx-kit/silx-training/python/python/definitions.rst

     >>> r[2]
     2

-- Convert to list for convenience of use, unless performance is a concern
+- Convert to list for convenience of use, if access to elements in non-sequential order is needed

 .. code-block:: python